Views:

 • Bereavement

-• Critical personal circumstances involving the health or wellbeing of a relative or close friends
+• Critical personal circumstances, involving the health or wellbeing of a relative or close friend

 • Sporting/cultural commitments (you must be representing New Zealand, or trialling for New Zealand representation)